 Shem is as short for Shemus as Jim is for Jacob.
-Originally of respectable connections his back life simply won't stand being written about.
+Originally of respectable connections his back life simply won't stand being written about.this vignette indulges in an orgy of self-criticism neatly following the maxim:

 Cain - Ham (Shem) - Esau - Jim the Penman